DIARY-Top Economic Events to Aug. 18 | Education

 OSLO - Norway Central Bank holds Interest rate decision and Monetary Policy Report 2/23 - 0800 GMT FRANKFURT - Speech by ECB board member Fabio Panetta at fifth annual joint conference of the Deutsche Bundesbank, European Central Bank and Federal Reserve Bank of Chicago on CCP risk management in Frankfurt - 0915 GMT.
 CLEVELAND, United States - Federal Reserve Bank of Cleveland President Loretta Mester speaks on the economic and policy outlook before the Policy Summit 2023: Communities Thriving in a Changing Economy" conference hosted by the Federal Reserve Bank of Cleveland - 1400 GMT BERN - Swiss National Bank (SNB) Financial Stability Report - 0430 GMT BERN - Swiss National Bank (SNB) Monetary policy assessment with news conference - 0730 GMT LONDON - Bank of England announces rate decision and publishes the minutes of the meeting, after the rate decision - 1100 GMT BERLIN - General Council meeting of the ECB in Frankfurt FRIDAY, JUNE 23

-MADRID - Bank of Spain's governor Pablo Hernandez de Cos in charge of the closing day for the Santander economy conference organized by the economic information journalists association (APIE) - 1000 GMT FRANKFURT - ECB board member Frank Elderson speaks about climate issues - 1600 GMT
+** LONDON - Executive Director for Monetary Policy of Norges Bank Ole Christian Bech-Moen holds a virtual lecture for analysts and investors in London – 0900 GMT ** PARIS - Address by Christine Lagarde, president of the European Central Bank, participates in a panel at "Summit for a new global financing pact" in Paris – 0645 GMT MADRID - Bank of Spain's governor Pablo Hernandez de Cos in charge of the closing day for the Santander economy conference organized by the economic information journalists association (APIE) - 1000 GMT

-ATLANTA - Federal Reserve Bank of Atlanta President Raphael Bostic participates in conversation on relevant topics to the finance community and business before the University of Georgia Terry College of Business CFO Roundtable - 1200 GMT.
-BASEL, Switzerland - Participation by ECB board member Fabio Panetta in panel discussion on future of crypto at 22nd BIS Annual Conference on central banks, macro-financial stability and the future of the financial system in Basel - 1245 GMT.

 SINTRA, Portugal - (INVITED) Federal Reserve Chair Jerome Powell participates in policy panel before the European Central Bank Forum on Central Banking - 1330 GMT SINTRA, Portugal - Bank of England Governor Andrew Bailey takes part in ECB panel discussion in Sintra, Portugal with ECB President Christine Lagarde, Fed's Jerome Powell and BOJ Governor Kazuo Ueda - 1230 GMT STOCKHOLM - Riksbank holds monetary policy meeting 3 - 0700 GMT THURSDAY, JUNE 29